UCF Logo (University of Central Florida Logo)

 Education is like gold against ignorance.
-The university’s emblem indicates the desire for discovery, knowledge of the universe, and everything unexplored.
-The UCF logo is a prototype of books, the pages of which give access to secret knowledge.
+The university’s emblem symbolizes a desire for discovery, knowledge of the universe, and all that remains to be explored.
+The UCF logo is a prototype of books, whose pages grant access to secret knowledge.

 UCF: Brand overview